 - Righty Tighty, Lefty Loosey!
-Turning the pin right/clockwise will tighten the pin and raise the pitch.
-Turning it left/counter-clockwise will loosen the pin and lower the pitch.
+Turning the pin right/clockwise will tighten to raise the pitch.
+Turning it left/counter-clockwise will loosen to lower the pitch.

 - Do not overwork the pin.
 Twist it gently, little by little, without bending it.
 Don't wiggle it side to side in any way.
 Move the pin as little as you can (you'll get better with practice.)
 Too much twisting and wiggling can loosen it; a loose pin will keep slipping out of tune.
-Rough technique may permanently loosen pins.
-Loose pins will need to be replaced by a piano technician.
-As a novice, it's better to stop with "pretty close" over "exactly right" in order to resist the temptation to work a pin to death.
+Rough technique may permanently loosen pins, requiring replacement by a technician.
+As a novice, it's better to stop with "pretty close" over "exactly right" in order to resist the temptation to overwork a pin.
 Perfection requires time.

-- Listen carefully for a change in tone when you begin turning the pin.
+- Listen carefully for a change in tone when you begin turning.
 You should hear a change in tone with even the smallest movements.
 If nothing changes, stop to make sure you are on the right pin.

 - Loosen the tension (turn left) a little first before tightening (turning right).
 Better to relax the string with your first movement, than to over-tighten needlessly, especially if you happen to be on the wrong string!
-Over-tightening breaks strings, and is a common error for the inexperienced tuner.
+Over-tightening breaks strings, and is a common error for the inexperienced.

 - Establish a pattern.
 Develop a consistent sequence for each note, e.g., middle string--right string--left string etc. You will eventually learn the pattern for what string goes to what note, you be less likely to choose the wrong pin, and you will not as easily loose track of what you have done.
 It does not have to be the order we give you; a pro piano tuner have his or her preferences, too

 - About "Setting the Pin."
 Setting the pin means to move it in such a way that it does not easily slip back.
-To set the pin your final tuning movements should be:
+To set, your final movements should be:

 - a slight tightening/clockwise move to stretch the string just a hair above pitch